-Battery voltage Operational state Action to take Correct voltage Not powered There might be a fault with the controller. , and the second se Contact your Victron dealer or distributor.
-Correct Voltage Connect PV supply and check if battery charging starts.
+Battery voltage Operational state Action to take Correct voltage Not powered There might be a fault with the controller.
+Contact your Victron dealer or distributor.
+Correct Voltage Powered, but not charging Connect PV supply and check if battery charging starts.
 If charging does not start, see chapter: "Batteries are not charged".